-Anti-Money Laundering Committee is responsible for ensuring sufficient resources to handle AML compliance issues, and reviewing high-risk customers and relevant statistics.
-The Committee consists of the Chief Executive Officer, Head of Compliance, Chief Risk Officer, Head of Corporate and Institutional Banking and Head of Operations and Technology, and it is chaired by the Head of Compliance.
-Four Anti-Money Laundering Committee meetings were held during 2019.
+Anti-Money Laundering Committee is responsible for supervising the overall activities relating to the prevention and detection of money laundering and terrorist financing of the bank, ensuring the continuous effectiveness in prevention and detection controls and identifying areas of high vulnerability to money laundering and terrorist financing.
+The Committee consists of the Chief Executive Officer, Head of Compliance, Chief Risk Officer, Head of Corporate Banking, Head of Institutional Banking and Head of Operations and Technology, and it is chaired by the Head of Compliance.
+Four Anti-Money Laundering Committee meetings were held during 2020.